5+ wonderful pets benefit our mental and physical health!

-Pets can help to reduce the effects of depression, and loneliness.
+Pets can help to reduce the effects of loneliness.

-Owning pets can be a wonderful source of companionship and comfort, especially in times of need.
-Even something so small as a mouse or gerbil can make us feel more at ease and help us to live healthier lives.
+Owning pets can be a wonderful source of companionship, especially in times of need.
+Even something so small as a mouse or gerbil can make us feel less alone and help us to live healthier lives.
 Dogs and cats in particular can be a great source of company if we live alone or if we feel isolated.

 Before we adopted our cats I was often left alone in the evenings while my husband worked.
 Even if neither of my cats is close by, just knowing I have them in the house with me makes me feel less alone.
 I’m also comforted by the fact that if anything sketchy were going on in or around my home, the cats would be more than happy to alert me to it.